lido22/Optical-Music-Recognition/README.md

 images.
 This is due to the various deformations occur to the image in binarization, rotation and segmentation steps.
 Further work could be done to improve the preprocessing steps and the whole result.

+## References

+1. Adaptive Thresholding Using the Integral Image by Derek Bradley and Gerhard Roth
+2. Music Score Binarization Based on Domain Knowledge _by_ Telmo Pinto, Ana Rebelo, Gilson Giraldi, and Jaime S. Cardoso
+3. Robust staffline thickness and distance estimation in binary and gray-level music scores _by_ Jaime S. Cardoso, Ana Rebelo
+4. Sheet Music Reader _by_ Sevy Harris, Prateek Verma
+5. Stave Extraction for Printed Music Scores _by_ Hidetoshi Miyao
+6. An Efficient Staff Removal Approach from Printed Musical Documents _by_ Anjan Dutta
+7. A Shortest Path Approach for Staff Line Detection by authers of 8
+8. A CONNECTED PATH APPROACH FOR STAFF DETECTION ON A MUSIC SCORE _by_ Jaime S.
+    Cardoso, Artur Capela, Ana Rebelo Carlos Guedes
+9. STAFF LINE DETECTION AND REMOVAL WITH STABLE PATHS by authers of 8
+10. AN OPTICAL MUSIC RECOGNITION SYSTEM FOR SKEW OR INVERTED MUSICAL SCORES _by_ YUNG-SHENG CHEN, FENG-SHENG CHEN, CHIN-HUNG TENG
+11. Optical Music Sheet Segmentation _by_ P.Nesi